-- 1. have experience of working in a mental health, health or development related field for at least three years; and - 2. be employed within a managerial or leadership role, or have the capacity for such a role, and - 3. show evidence of adequate English language and writing proficiency for postgraduate academic studies.

-Applicants are required to:

-- 1. Complete the university application forms, - 2.
-Write a motivating letter indicating why they would like to enroll in the course and how it will contribute to their career development and potentially to mental health research development in Africa, and

-3. Provide an example of their academic writing.
+- have experience of working in a mental health, health or development related field; and - 2. be employed within a managerial or leadership role, or have the capacity for such a role, and - show evidence of adequate English language and writing proficiency for postgraduate academic studies. - Applicants are required to: - 1.
+Complete the university application forms, - 2.
+Write a motivating letter indicating why they would like to enroll in the course and how it will contribute to their career development and potentially to mental health system development in Africa, and - 3.
+Provide an example of their academic writing.